What Is Therapeutic Ultrasound?

-Some conditions treated with ultrasound include soft tissues injuries such as muscles or ligament injuries, tendinopathy, non-acute joint swelling and muscle spasm.
+Some conditions treated with ultrasound include soft tissue injuries such as muscles or ligament injuries, tendinopathy, non-acute joint swelling and muscle spasms.

 How Does an Ultrasound Work?

-A piezoelectric effect, caused by the vibration of crystals within the ultrasound head of the probe creates the sound waves.
+A piezoelectric effect, caused by the vibration of crystals within the probe’s ultrasound head, creates sound waves.
 The ultrasound waves generated then pass through the skin cause a vibration of the local soft tissues.
-This repeated cavitation can cause a deep heating locally though usually no sensation of heat will be felt by the patient.
+This repeated cavitation can cause deep heating locally though usually no sensation of heat will be felt by the patient.
 In situations where a heating effect is not desirable, an athermal application occurs.
 Athermal doses are typical during acute fresh injury and the associated acute inflammation.

 When Should Ultrasound be Avoided?